What action you need to take regarding data protection and data flows with the EU/EEA.

 This information is for UK businesses and other organisations that:

 receive and transfer personal data to/from organisations abroad, including the European Economic Area (EEA), which includes the EU

 Further information can be found on the Information Commissioner’s Office’s (ICO) website.
 The ICO is the independent supervisory authority for data protection in the UK.

 Personal data is any information that can be used to identify a living person, including names, delivery details, IP addresses, or HR data such as payroll details.
 Most organisations use personal data in their daily operations.

 An example of this is a UK company that receives customer information from an EU company, such as names and addresses, to provide goods or services.

 Receiving personal data from the EU/EEA and third countries which have EU adequacy decisions

-11 of the 12 third countries deemed adequate by the EU are maintaining unrestricted personal data flows with the UK.
+All 12 of the third countries deemed adequate by the EU are maintaining unrestricted personal data flows with the UK.
 Further information can be found on the ICO’s website.

 Personal data flows from the UK

 There are no changes to the way you send personal data to the EU/EEA, Gibraltar and other countries deemed adequate by the EU.
 If this situation changes, we will update this page.